airalab/robonomics-wiki/docs/en/sensors-connectivity-setup.md

     ...
 ```

-We require it to add your ID to ACL list.
+We require it to add your ID to еру ACL list.

-In the next article we will look at various combinations of configuration file. it will give the ability to connect sensor
+In the next article we will look at various combinations of configuration file.
+It will allow you to connect sensor
 over MQTT or COM port and send data to Robonomics Parachain datalog.